ZoneMinder/zmeventnotification/docs/guides/principles.rst

 How Machine Learning works
 +++++++++++++++++++++++++++

-There is a dedicate document that describes how hooks work at :doc:`guides/hooks`.
+There is a dedicate document that describes how hooks work at :doc:`hooks`.
 Refer to that for details.
 This section will describe high level principles.

 As described earlier, the entry point to all the machine learning goodness starts with ``/var/lib/zmeventnotitication/bin/zm_detect.py``.
 This file reads ``/etc/zm/objectconfig.ini`` and based on the many settings there goes about doing various forms of detection.
 There are some important things to remember: